lukeawyatt/docker-tlauncher/README.md

 ### Run the Container:

 To spin up the container from your local image using the Docker CLI, **run** the following command.
 You can make some simple modifications here to adjust the mount point of your volume in this line `-v $HOME/.minecraft/:/minecraft` where **$HOME/.minecraft** represents the directory path local to your machine.
 Note, the volume `-v /tmp/.X11-unix:/tmp/.X11-unix` is utilized by x11 and required for proper display.
-Lastly, the addition of `--device /dev/snd` is meant to mount your sound devices.
-This might need some tweaking depending on your setup.
-Feel free to submit a PR if you have any further adjustments.
+There are a few audio options in which you might need to experiment with to get working properly.
+See the next section for some suggestions.

 ```
 docker run \